samuraijack3455/number_printer/README.md

-# number_printer
+# Number Printer

+A simple beginner-friendly Python project.

+## Features
+- Asks the user for a number
-A simple Python program that prints numbers up to the user's choice.
+- Prints numbers from 1 up to the chosen number
+- Allows quitting by pressing `q`
+- Includes input validation

+## How to run

+From terminal: python number_printer.py